fossasia/badgemagic-firmware/README.md

 Install and run [wchisp studio](https://www.wch-ic.com/downloads/WCHISPTool_Setup_exe.html) connect the badge with usb and enter bootloader.

-device will be displayed automatically on the UI.
+The device will automatically appear in the UI.

 Select the badgemagic-ch582.bin file and hit download.